 Chris wrote his first “book” some time before kindergarten, a spooky halloween story he illustrated himself and bound with medical tape found in a closet.
 Since then, he’s never really stopped writing, pausing only to graduate from Rutgers College in 1994 with degrees in Medieval Studies and English and from Emory University School of Law in 1997.
 He began writing seriously (i.e. submitting what he wrote) around the turn of the millennium and sold his first story two years later.
 A year after that, he began editing and publishing the award-winning Paradox: The Magazine of Historical and Speculative Fiction, which ended its thirteen-issue run in 2009.
 Finally dispensing with the decade-long distraction of being a criminal appeals attorney with the Legal Aid Society of Nassau County, NY, Chris officially retired from the practice of law in 2007 and began working as a full-time writer.
 He is a 2006 graduate of the Clarion Writers’ Workshop (the last class at East Lansing, MI) and a 2007 graduate of Taos Toolbox.
 He was also fortunate enough to have been a member of the Manhattan-based Tabula Rasa writers’ group before moving from NYC forced him to end his tenure with them.

 After spending eleven years in the Fort Greene neighborhood of Brooklyn, Chris and his wife moved to Myrtle Beach, SC, with their two young children in the summer of 2010.
-He is currently seeking representation for his latest novel–a war-time resistance thriller set in the years immediately following the Norman Conquest of England–as well as for two other books.
-One of those is a dark psychological thriller about Lady Godiva, and the other weaves an alternate world from the watershed events of 1066.
-His research for the latter and its planned sequels took him to Greenland in 2007 and also draws on prior visits to England, Normandy, and Orkney (please visit the Gallery for photos from those and other research trips).
-He’s now hard at work on his next project, a twisted tale of politics and murder in 10th-century England.
+He is currently seeking representation for his latest novel–a twisted tale of politics and murder in 10th-century England–as well as for two other books.
+One of those is a dark psychological thriller about Lady Godiva, and the other is a war-time resistance thriller set in the years immediately following the Norman Conquest.
+His research for these and other writing projects have taken him to Greenland, Normandy, and numerous sites in England from Corfe Castle in the south to Orkney in the far north (please visit the Gallery for photos from those and other research trips).

 When not writing his own fiction, Chris devours the work of Bernard Cornwell, Connie Willis, George R.R.
 Martin, Umberto Eco, H.P.
-Lovecraft, Nicola Griffith, Nnedi Okorafor, and Steven Millhauser, among other favorites.
+Lovecraft, Tove Jansson, Nnedi Okorafor, and Steven Millhauser, among other favorites.
 Hands down, his favorite Stooge is Shemp.